altjerry0/BoTC-Track/README.md

     *   Import player data from a previously saved CSV file.
 *   **Player Search**: Search players in the "Manage Users" tab by current/previous usernames, notes, or score.
 *   **Dark Mode**: A user-toggleable dark theme for the popup interface.

+## Authentication Service

+The BotC Player Tracker uses a dedicated backend service for handling authentication securely and in compliance with Chrome Web Store policies.
+This service manages the exchange of Google OAuth tokens (obtained via the Chrome Identity API) for Firebase custom tokens, allowing the extension to interact with Firebase services without embedding sensitive credentials or requiring broad external script permissions.

+For detailed information on the authentication architecture, flow, and setup (if you intend to self-host or contribute to this part of the system), please refer to the [BotC Tracker Firebase Authentication Service README](./firebase-auth-service/README.md).

 ## Usage Guidelines